 - Transportation is always in vehicles newer than 3 years old.
 All our vehicles are well maintained, Air Conditioned and insured.
 Minibuses carry up to 12 people, midibuses can carry 24, and full size buses can carry 40+.

 - If you have specific vehicle needs let us know.

 - Boat travel in Turkey can vary from large ferries in Istanbul to gulet wooden yachts on the Mediterranean coast.

 Weather and time to travel?

 - Turkey being quite large, bordered by three seas and having many high mountains and plains has every kind of weather almost all year.
-Summers though tend to be very hot, dry inland and very humid on the coasts.
-Winters likewise are cold with snow inland, and somewhat more mild on the coast.
-The Mediterranean region is short sleeve weather from April to October during the day.
+Summers tend to be hot, dry in the inland and humid along the coasts.
+Winters likewise are cold with little to no snow in most areas, and even more mild on the coast.
+The Mediterranean region is sunny with warm beach weather from April to October during the day.
 Istanbul from May to mid September.